 - fatty foods

-- foods that contain sugar alcohols, which end in the letters -ol.
-Examples include sorbitol, mannitol, and xylitol
+- foods that contain sugar alcohols that end in the letters -ol (such as sorbitol, mannitol, and xylitol)

 - spicy foods

 Try cutting out these foods to see if your bowel movements are less watery.
 You can also keep a food and symptom diary to identify connections between the foods you eat and the symptoms you experience.

 Your intestines have a natural motion that moves stool forward.
 If your body isn’t moving stool through fast enough, then you can help it out with increased exercise.
 Physical activity, such as walking, running, or swimming, can all promote motion that helps you poop better.
 Even short amounts of activity — 10 to 15 minutes — can help.

 Another tip you can try has to do with your posture on the toilet.
 Changing the angle of your legs changes the angle of your colon.
 Toilet footstools are one accessory that you can use in the bathroom to do this.
 Some people find that it helps them have a more comfortable and effective bowel movement.
 Researchers even studied their use with the help of 52 volunteers.